DannyQuah/DannyQuah.github.io/_posts/2025-10-19-Negotiating-Inelastic-US-G-minus.md

 Economists describe this as elasticity, and the concept can be expressed numerically.

-We have learn in the last several months that America's elasticity is either zero or negative.
+We have learnt in the last several months that America's elasticity is either zero or negative.
 Nations that have worked hard have not only gotten nothing in return; in several high-profile cases, their circumstances have instead worsened.

 Vietnam was first to negotiate with the Trump administration.
 Faced with a LDT rate of 46%, Vietnam managed to negotiate rates down to 10-15%, only to have Trump unexpectedly announce a rate of 20% in general and of 40% on those goods the US identifies as trans-shipments.
 In addition, Vietnam appears to have ignored its own domestic laws in fast-tracking a USD1.5bn Trump family golf complex.